Turnip vs. Onion — Health Impact and Nutrition Comparison

 Turnips are an excellent source of vitamin C: they are approximately three times higher in vitamin C (21mg per 100g) than Onions (7.4mg per 100g).

-Onion is richer in vitamins B1, B6, and K, while Turnip provides more vitamin B3, B5, and E.
+Onions are richer in vitamins B1, B6, and K, while turnips provide more vitamins B3, B5, and E.

 Turnips are the champions in this section.
 They are higher in calcium, iron, potassium, zinc, and copper.

-Turnip is more than two times higher in copper than Onion.
+Turnips are more than two times higher in copper than onions.